jimhigson/oboe.js/writing/main/5_Implementation.md

 known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey].
 I do not think this should be a major problem.
-Because of its single-threaded execution model, in the browser any Javascript is ran during script execution frames, interlaced with frames for other concurrent concerns.
+Because of its single-threaded execution model, in the browser any Javascript is run during script execution frames, interlaced with frames for other concurrent concerns.
 To minimise the impact on other concerns such as rendering it is important that no task occupies the CPU for very long.